Skip to content

 I trade with TD Waterhouse and they have a Sell Stop action available so there is no excuse not for me to have this weapon in my investing arsenal.
 It is only limited to a 30 day span, which annoys me, since I have to “renew” it every month, but maybe that is a good thing as well.

 What happens next?
-If the stock never goes below $20 per share, nothing and you don’t pay anything either, the order will expire after the end date and it will be forgotten.
+If the stock never goes below $20 per share, nothing, and you don’t pay anything either, the order will expire after the end date and be forgotten.
 If the shares do drop below $20, however, a SELL order will be placed as soon as possible (you may get below $20 if the order couldn’t be processed fast enough), you will be charged your regular brokerage fee and you will have your cash from the sale.
 This means you will lose no more than that amount and you won’t have to constantly watch your portfolio to make sure your stock isn’t in free fall, you have set up a tool to stop the fall.

-Now there are a few pit falls such as if the stock only “dips” below the price and rebounds, your SELL will activate and you will be “out” of the stock, and you might regret that, but that is the price you pay for safety and peace of mind.
+Now there are a few pitfalls, such as if the stock only “dips” below the price and rebounds, your SELL will activate, and you will be “out” of the stock, and you might regret that, but that is the price you pay for safety and peace of mind.
 If you are confident that the stock is strong and may have a dip, then don’t put in the Stop Sell Order (but remember you are leaving yourself open to losses, if you don’t keep watching).

 Tomorrow, Stop buy?